 NeXus can be used for many different experimental techniques, and at different levels of data processing.
 For each of these different applications, a specific subset of the standardized NeXus entities (data groups and fields) is needed.
-These subsets, and their hierarchical structure, are standardized in the NeXus application definitions (Sect.
+The minimum set of fields for a particular use case is standardized in the NeXus application definitions (Sect.
 VI).
+The minimum set can always be enhanced by adding additional fields from the NeXus base classes (Sect.
+V).